Massage And Discomfort

 - A treat

 You need to know what kind of goal you are looking for when you seek out a massage.
 Communicate with the therapist on your needs, comfort level to avoid any unnecessary pain during the massage.
-The therapist is not a mind reader but most of the times they can pick up on if you are not enjoying the work.
+The massage therapist is not a mind reader, but most of the times they can pick up on if you are not enjoying the work.
 If you ware looking to relax from a stressful day make sure to say that so the therapist can adjust the massage to what your looking for.
+If you are in Denver Colorado and looking for a therapist that will listen to you goals and address your bodies problem areas, give us a call at Ultimate Serenity.